hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 let value = prepend(value: 1, rest: 2.0, "hello")
 ```

-The function declares two type parameters, `First` and `Rest`. `Rest` is a type pack parameter declaration.
-The value pack parameter `rest` has the pack expansion type `Rest...`, which flattens the pack type substituted by the caller in place of the type parameter pack `Rest`.
+The function declares two type parameters, `First` and `Rest`. `Rest` is a type parameter pack declaration.
+The value parameter pack `rest` has the pack expansion type `Rest...`.
 The return type `(First, Rest...)` is a tuple type with two elements, where the second element is again the pack expansion type `Rest...`.

-Inside the body of `prepend()`, `rest...` is a pack expansion expression referencing the value pack parameter `rest`.
+Inside the body of `prepend()`, `rest...` is a pack expansion expression referencing the value parameter pack `rest`.

 The call to `prepend()` substitutes `Int` for `First`, and the pack type `{Double, String}` for `Rest`.
 These substitutions are deduced by the _type matching rules_, described below.
 The function is called with two arguments, `value` is the value `1`, and `rest` is the value pack `{2.0, "hello"}`.